Services

 What does fetch.max.bytes actually control?

-• fetch.max.bytes does affect the actual fetching from broker to the consumer.
+fetch.max.bytes does affect the actual fetching from broker to the consumer.
 However, this is not treated as an absolute maximum.
 If the first batch is larger than this value, it is still returned in order for the consumer to make progress.
 This is typically used to fetch multiple batches in one go rather than to break batches into fragments.
 This in combination with fetch.min.bytes can be used to "batch" the batches more or less aggressively from the consumer side.

-The key point is that these configs control how consumers receive and buffer batches, but they do not change how producers group messages into RecordBatches in the first place.
+The key point is that both these configs control how consumers receive and buffer batches, but they do not change how producers group messages into RecordBatches in the first place.

-Now with confidence that Kafka maintains a batch of messages intact, from producer, through the broker till the consumer is finally reading the messages, we are left with just one unanswered question --
+Now with confidence that Kafka maintains a batch of messages intact, from producer, through the broker till the consumer is finally reading the messages, we are left with just one unanswered question:

 If Kafka does batching out of the box, what do batch listeners in Spring Kafka even solve?